Professional English translation services

 Then, during the Renaissance, many classical texts were translated into English.
 But unlike in Latin-based languages, ‘native’ English equivalents did not exist for many Greek or Latin words, so many authors simply anglicised the original words.
 This reinforced the division between everyday and specialised language.
 Over 80 percent of the most common words we use today still descend from Anglo-Saxon, but for intellectual and artistic purposes, we use almost three times as many terms of French or Latin origin.

-What does this mean for modern English?
+What does this mean for modern English and English translation?

 This has resulted in a rich language that can be used with great precision, but can also be easy to misuse.
 A writer who wishes to impress may be attracted to the cultivated sound of Latin-based words and sentence structures.
 These are often over-used in institutional writing cultures, especially where hierarchy is more important than effective work.
 They are often used as a cover for dull or lacking content.